-- Provide no cost aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters. - Written information in other formats, such as large print, audio, and accessible electronic formats. - Provide no cost language services to people whose primary language is not English, such as: - Qualified interpreters. - Information written in other languages.
+- Provide no cost aids and services to people with disabilities to communicate effectively with us, such as: - o Qualified sign language interpreters. - Written information in other formats, such as large print, audio, and accessible electronic formats. - Provide no cost language services to people whose primary language is not English, such as: - o Qualified interpreters. - o Information written in other languages.